karnpapon/anu/README.md

 # `anu`

 a tiny backend-agnostic step-sequencer/live-coding environment that harnesses the power of matching patterns ([RegEx](https://regexr.com)) to create triggers. as the name suggests "anu" (or "อนุ"), which in Thai grammar denotes a prefix meaning "small", "sub" or "minor".
-It can be prefixed(compatible) with any others software/hardware that support [ OSC ](https://en.wikipedia.org/wiki/Open_Sound_Control) or [MIDI](https://en.wikipedia.org/wiki/MIDI) protocol (under developing, more to be implemented).
+It can be prefixed(compatible) with any others software/hardware that support [ OSC ](https://en.wikipedia.org/wiki/Open_Sound_Control) or [MIDI](https://en.wikipedia.org/wiki/MIDI) protocol (more to be implemented).

 unlike others conventional tools or step-sequencers, "anu" explore a new musical expressions and territories, while still balancing deterministic and stochastic processes (previously, this project have been developed under the name "seeq").